Tech tips to help make travel safe & secure

-A few basic precautions can assure that you won't become a target for cybercriminals while you travel:
+A few basic precautions can assure that you won't become a target for cybercriminals or locked out of your accounts/devices while you travel:

 - Prior to traveling determine whether your computer contains any 3-lock data.
 If this data is not necessary for your trip, copy it onto one of Yale's secure centralized file storage services approved for 3-lock data, and then remove the data from your computer.

 - ITS strongly recommends using the Yale VPN client when accessing any Yale resource while traveling to securely access a remote network.
 VPNs may be blocked in certain countries (such as China), so make sure you have other means of connecting.

 - Register secondary or alternate phone for multi-factor authentication (MFA).
 This can be a landline including an international number of the place you are traveling.
 For more information: https://guide.duo.com/add-device.

 When overseas, using your phone or wifi device without considering the additional charges can be a costly mistake.
 For this reason, you may want to consider purchasing an international plan.
 Learn more...

 To connect to your email via the Web: